 - (1) Riders will be judged on hands, seat, use of aids, and control.
 Each entry will individually execute a course consisting of 6 to 10 jumps with a minimum of four obstacles. - (2) Except for jumping disobediences, jumping faults of the horse are not to be considered unless they are the rider's responsibility.
 Three cumulative disobediences; fall of the horse, rider, or both; or going off course will result in automatic elimination.
 Eliminated riders will leave the ring immediately unless given permission to take one schooling jump when leaving. - (3) The course should be designed by the show committee or qualified horseman and must meet the approval of the judge.
-The course diagram should be posted 1 hour before the class is called and should contain at least one change of direction. - (4) The minimum and maximum heights of fences shall be the following: - (a) Working Hunter Horses (Jr & Sr riders): 2 feet 6 inches to 2 feet 9 inches - (b) Low Working Hunter Horses (Jr & Sr riders): 2 feet 3 inches - (c) Long Stirrup Horses & Ponies: 2 feet - (d) Short Stirrup Horses & Ponies: 2 feet - (e) Large ponies (Jr & Sr): 2 feet 3 inches 2 feet 6 inches - (f) Medium ponies (Jr & Sr): 2 feet 2 feet 3 inches - (g) Small ponies (Jr & Sr): 2 feet - (5) Following the jumping performance, any or all of the entries may be called back to perform at a walk, trot, and canter on the rail and to execute any appropriate test included earlier in this chapter under III-C.4.c.
+The course diagram should be posted 1 hour before the class is called and should contain at least one change of direction. - (4) The minimum and maximum heights (as measured from the height of the fence on the standards) of fences shall be the following: - (a) Working Hunter Horses (Jr & Sr riders): 2 feet 6 inches to 2 feet 9 inches - (b) Low Working Hunter Horses (Jr & Sr riders): 2 feet 3 inches - (c) Long Stirrup Horses & Ponies: 2 feet - (d) Short Stirrup Horses & Ponies: 2 feet - (e) Large ponies (Jr & Sr): 2 feet 3 inches 2 feet 6 inches - (f) Medium ponies (Jr & Sr): 2 feet 2 feet 3 inches - (g) Small ponies (Jr & Sr): 2 feet - (h) Cross Rails: 18" - (5) Following the jumping performance, any or all of the entries may be called back to perform at a walk, trot, and canter on the rail and to execute any appropriate test included earlier in this chapter under III-C.4.c.
 (7). - (6) Fences must conform to those listed for working hunters.
-The first fence must be vertical (brush or post and rail) and should be set at the minimum fence height for the division.
+The first fence must be vertical (brush or post and rail) and should be set at the minimum fence height for the division. - (7) Riders who place first or second in the following classes at a qualifying show are eligible to compete in the Hunt Seat Equitation Medal Class at the state horse show: working hunt seat equitation over fences (Jr./Sr.), Jr. pony equitation over fences, Sr. pony equitation over fences.
+Low working hunt seat equitation over fences, Long Stirrup, and